belbarros/trybewallet/README.md

 Or check it out live [Here!](https://trybewallet-mauve.vercel.app/)

-🇺🇸: To log in, simply but any email with a valid format and any password with at least 6 characters.
+🇺🇸: To log in, simply but any email with a valid format and any password with at least 6 characters. <br>
 🇧🇷: Para fazer o login, basta digitar um email num formato válido e qualquer senha com pelo menos 6 caracteres.

 ### Screenshots